Veridian-Zenith/meshiji/README.md

 Voix is a modern privilege escalation tool designed to replace traditional tools like `sudo` and `doas`.
 It provides a secure way to execute commands with elevated privileges while maintaining a clean and user-friendly interface.
 Voix uses PAM for authentication, creating and using /etc/pam.d/voix for PAM authentication, making it a robust alternative to existing privilege escalation tools.
 (Upload to AUR planned)

+**Note**: Command Aliases in your shell will not work with Voix, this is unknown, feel free to open an issue if you know how to fix this.
 ## Features

 ### Current Implementation